U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Fish Habitat Conservation

 Few resource agencies conduct fish habitat restoration and enhancement on the same scale as the BLM.
-The majority of this work is accomplished with partners.
-Since 2000, the BLM’s Fisheries Program and partners have restored or enhanced fish habitat in 5,562 miles of stream and 113,592 acres of lakes and reservoirs.
-The BLM annually conducts maintenance on about 2,000 fish habitat projects.
+Since 2000, the BLM and its partners have improved and average of 250 miles of stream and 2,600 acres of lake and reservoir habitat each year.
+The BLM annually conducts maintenance on about 300 fish habitat projects.

-Case Study: BLM-Colorado Improves Trout Habitat in the Lake Fork Gunnison River
+Habitat Improvement Case Study: Lake Fork Gunnison River

 The Gunnison River in southwestern Colorado contains one of the country's premiere fly-fishing destinations.
 However, several years ago, whirling disease significantly impacted the rainbow trout population Gunnison Gorge, through which the river flows.
 Trout Unlimited's local chapter, Gunnison Gorge Anglers, and the Colorado Division of Wildlife have since introduced disease resistant rainbow trout and today, the future looks good for the species.